Ultra-small moment incommensurate spin density wave order masking a ferromagnetic quantum critical point in NbFe$_2$

-The SDW ordering wavevector $\fatq_{\rm SDW}=(0,0,l_{\rm SDW})$ is found to depend significantly on composition and temperature (Fig.~\ref{figure3}c) with $l_{\rm SDW}$ being reduced on approaching FM.
-The $c$-axis pitch number shifts from $l_{\rm SDW}(T_{\rm N})=0.157(1)$ in Sample A to $l_{\rm SDW}(T_{\rm N})=0.095(1)$ in Sample C. Additionally, in Samples B and C $l_{\rm SDW}$ shows a significant $T$ dependence, decreasing by about 20\% with decreasing $T$.
-Moreover, $l_{\rm SDW}(T)$ does not go to zero continuously at the SDW-FM transition, but rather changes to zero discontinuously; furthermore, in Samples B and C $l_{\rm SDW}(T)$ reproducibly displays significant thermal hysteresis, with lower $l_{\rm SDW}$ values when warming into the SDW phase from the FM state. $l_{\rm SDW}(T)$ therefore points to the first-order nature of the SDW-FM transition.
+The SDW ordering wavevector $\fatq_{\rm SDW}=(0,0,l_{\rm SDW})$ is found to depend significantly on composition and temperature (Fig.~\ref{figure_3}c): (i) the $c$-axis pitch number shifts from $l_{\rm SDW}(T_{\rm N})=0.157(1)$ in Sample A to $l_{\rm SDW}(T_{\rm N})=0.095(1)$ in Sample C (corresponding to an incommensurate modulation along the $c$-axis with a pitch in the range $\lambda_{\rm SDW}\approx 50-100$\,\AA); (ii) in Samples B and C $l_{\rm SDW}$ shows a significant $T$ dependence, decreasing by about 20\% with decreasing $T$; (iii) $l_{\rm SDW}(T)$ stays finite at the SDW-FM transition, so there is a discontinuous change in the magnitude of the magnetic ordering wavevectors there from finite ($q_{\rm SDW}$) to zero ($q_{\rm FM}$); (iv) in Samples B and C $l_{\rm SDW}(T)$ reproducibly displays significant thermal hysteresis with lower $l_{\rm SDW}$ values when warming into the SDW phase from the FM state. (i) and (ii) means that $l_{\rm SDW}$ is being reduced on approaching FM and (iii) and (iv) point to the first-order nature of the SDW-FM transition.

 {\em Discussion.}---